thraxil/cask/README.md

   cluster.
 * Read-repair.
 When you download a file from a node, it verifies the local copy and makes sure it is correctly balanced on the cluster.
 * Pluggable Storage backends.
-Currently local disk, S3, and Dropbox are implemented, with plans for Google Drive, etc.
+Currently local disk and S3 are implemented, with plans for Google Drive, etc.

 What Cask doesn't do: